-- Types of publication will vary across the disciplines included within Land Economy, from publication of chapters in edited books to datasets. - A significant and growing portfolio of high-quality research outputs recognised as world-class in terms of their originality, significance and rigour will be required. - The work will be expected to make a significant contribution to the advancement of knowledge - The University and the Department acknowledges that the intellectual content of a paper is much more important than publication metrics and so no lists of favoured or designated journals or publishers will be maintained or required. - Work that challenges received ideas will be encouraged and welcomed. - Research outputs that inform the development of policy, professional or private sector practice will be recognised.
-All reasonable evidence of impact on policy or professional or private sector practice will be eligible - REF standards of documentation will not be required. - Winning competitive research funding is an important indicator of excellence in some disciplines - Award of prizes and honours for research will be recognised - Peer-review is very important to a substantial portfolio of original research, but for some items in that portfolio (e.g. US law journals, policy reports) is not a sine qua non for inclusion - Interdisciplinarity is encouraged and valued, although it is not essential. - Promotion and maintenance of the highest standards of research integrity is essential.
+- Types of publication will vary across the disciplines included within Land Economy, from publication of chapters in edited books to datasets. - A substantial portfolio of high quality research outputs recognised as world-class in terms of their originality, significance and rigour will be required. - The work will be expected to make a significant contribution to the advancement of knowledge as recognized by colleagues in the field, citations, and other metrics that may vary by discipline. - The University and the Department acknowledge that the intellectual content of a paper is much more important than publication metrics and so no lists of favoured or designated journals or publishers will be maintained or required. - Work that challenges received ideas will be encouraged and welcomed. - Research outputs that inform the development of policy, professional or private sector practice will be recognised.
+All reasonable evidence of impact on policy or professional or private sector practice will be eligible REF standards of documentation will not be required. - Winning competitive research funding is an important indicator of excellence in some disciplines - Award of prizes and honours for research will be recognised - Peer-review is very important to a substantial portfolio of original research, but for some items in that portfolio (e.g. US law journals, policy reports) is not a sine qua non for inclusion

+- Interdisciplinarity is encouraged. - Promotion and maintenance of high standards of research integrity is essential.

-CRITERION 2: Contributes to high-quality research leadership and supports an inclusive and productive research culture
+CRITERION 2: Consistently provides high-quality research leadership, strategically planning for the future and supporting an inclusive and productive research culture

-- Evidence of research leadership will vary according to the discipline concerned. - In some disciplines leadership in collaborative research projects will be relevant. - In other disciplines, in which individual scholarship is the norm, leadership may be demonstrated initiating and leading debates within the discipline in different fora including conferences and workshops, editorships and new journals, and special issues. - Leadership may also be demonstrated by research-linked engagement and participation in public policy advice and formation or the development of professional or private sector practice. - Interdisciplinarity is an indicator of research leadership in the department. - Editing journals, books, collections of essays is also evidence of research leadership. - Organisation of conferences and seminars and international collaborations that lead to original research outputs is also evidence of research leadership. - Invitations to present work at major conferences, high-level workshops, or in different professional, private sector or policy organisations will count as evidence of research leadership.
+- Evidence of research leadership will vary according to the discipline concerned. - In some disciplines leadership of collaborative research projects will be relevant. - In other disciplines, in which individual scholarship is the norm, leadership may be demonstrated initiating and leading debates within the discipline. - Leadership may also be demonstrated by research-linked engagement and participation in public policy formation or the development of professional or private sector practice. - Interdisciplinarity is an indicator of research leadership in the department. - Editing journals, books, collections of essays is also evidence of research leadership. - Organisation of conferences and seminars and international collaborations that lead to original research outputs is also evidence of research leadership. - Invitations to present work at major conferences or institutions will count as evidence of research leadership.